latolukasz/beeorm-doc/docs/guide/search.md

 </code-group>

 ::: tip
-This method is always adding `LIMIT 1` in SQL queries so in case your query selects more than one row from database, first row will be returned.
+This method always adds `LIMIT 1` to the SQL query, so if your query selects more than one row from the database, only the first row will be returned.
 :::

-## Searching for primary keys
+## Searching for Primary Keys

-You can also search for entity primary keys only with ``engine.SearchIDs()``:
+You can use the `engine.SearchIDs()` method to search for the primary keys of an entity:

 <code-group>
 <code-block title="code">